On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical fluxes of ideal MHD equations

-To solve the MHD equations accurately, the divergence constraint of the magnetic field must be imposed in numerical solutions.
+To solve the MHD equations, the divergence constraint on the magnetic field must typically be imposed in numerical solutions.
+However, it is not always necessary, depending on the numerical formulae \cite{DAO2024,TREMBLIN2024}.
 Here, we use the hyperbolic divergence cleaning (HDC) approach \cite{Dedner_2002,MIGNONE2010} that leads to two extra hyperbolic PDEs

-where $\psi$ is a Lagrange multiplier and $c_{\text{h}}$ is a constant that is expected to be sufficiently large in comparison to the fastest physical wave speeds, thus allowing the divergence error to propagate away from the computational domain \cite{Dedner_2002}.
+where $\psi$ is a Lagrange multiplier and $c_{\text{h}}$ is a constant that is expected to be sufficiently large in comparison to the fastest physical wave speeds, thus allowing the divergence error to efficiently propagate away from the computational domain \cite{Dedner_2002}.

 Note that these two equations can be combined with the one-dimensional MHD equations and solved altogether.
-Then, the original seven-wave system (Fig.~\ref{fig:MHD_modes}) becomes a nine-wave entirely hyperbolic system, including two non-physical eigenwaves of speeds $\pm c_{\text{h}}$ \cite{Yalim2011}.
+Then, the original seven-wave system (Fig.~\ref{fig:MHD_modes}) becomes a nine-wave, entirely hyperbolic system, including two non-physical eigenwaves with speeds $\pm c_{\text{h}}$ \cite{Yalim2011}.
 However, separately solving this extra hyperbolic system is theoretically and numerically more convenient.
 Without going into details, the numerical flux of the hyperbolic system in Eq.~(\ref{eq:HDC}) is given as

 where the superscripts l and r respectively denote the left and right states of a FV interface, and the $\hat{\cdot}$ over the numerical flux $\mathbf{F}$ indicates that the variable is approximated, which is omitted hereafter unless mentioned otherwise.
 Then, this numerical flux can be combined with the one-dimensional MHD numerical flux and is used in the FV solver introduced in \ref{sec:CF}.